chickensoft-games/chickensoft_site/blog/2023-04-26-gdscript-vs-csharp/index.md

 Before we get too far, it's worth reiterating a couple of points:

-- ❌ Godot can't export C# games for iOS or Android.
+- ❌ Godot can't export C# games for iOS or web.
 - ❌ You cannot call GDExtensions directly from C#.

 If either of those are an immediate must-have for your project, you should **not** use C#.
 Unless you are optimistic and believe those shortcomings will be addressed by the time your project requires them, you should use GDScript or a third party language integration instead.